By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 A non-empty

-is used to represent the indices when the user specifies both the item prefix and the item indices.
-In the above example, indices ofInternship
+List<Integer>wrapped withOptionalis used to represent the indices when the user specifies both the item prefix and the item indices.
+In the above example, indices ofInternshipitems will be represented by aList<Integer>of2and3, wrapped withOptional. -

 An empty

-is used to represent the indices when the user specifies the item prefix, but no item indices are given.
-In the above example, indices ofProject
+List<Integer>wrapped withOptionalis used to represent the indices when the user specifies the item prefix, but no item indices are given.
+In the above example, indices ofProjectitems will be represented by an emptyList<Integer>wrapped withOptional. -

 An empty

-is used to represent the indices when the user does not specify the item prefix.
-In the above example, indices ofSkill
+Optionalis used to represent the indices when the user does not specify the item prefix.
+In the above example, indices ofSkillitems will be represented with an emptyOptional.

 -